 4. Slowly start swapping out

-If you live in a household where candy/chocolate/junk food are a norm, instead of removing them suddenly, start finding substitutes and slowly phase out junk food.
-For example, if the children are used to eating cookies everyday, substitute the cookies for homemade ones with a little less sugar and darker chocolate chips, and continue lowering it marginally.
+If you live in a household where candy/chocolate/junk food is a norm, instead of removing them suddenly, start finding substitutes and slowly phase out junk food.
+For example, if the children are used to eating cookies every day, substitute the cookies for homemade ones with a little less sugar and darker chocolate chips, and continue lowering it marginally.
 Within a few weeks, they will build a lower tolerance for excessively sweet foods.
 If deep-fried foods are the norm, start by pan-frying the foods and marginally decrease the oil until you can spray oil and bake/lightly saute food.
 Adults and children alike can learn to adjust, that is human nature.
 It just needs to be done slowly.

 If you live in a blended family or joint family, having conversations with all members in the household about making better choices is crucial.
 It may be a difficult conversation to have, so first ensure to have an honest and open conversation with your partner.
 Once you’ve reached an agreement, speak with family members and stress to them the importance of the children’s health.
 We often like to say “the doctor suggested…” because we find that it holds more weight in the eyes of grandparents/aunts/uncles.